Mahdi-Faour/MahdiFaourr/README.md

 - 👋 Hi, I’m @MahdiFaourr
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI field
-- 📫 How to reach me ...
+- 📫 How to reach me faour1845@gmail.com

 <!---
 MahdiFaourr/MahdiFaourr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.